oweitman/squeezelite-bluetooth/README.md

 ### 4. Install dbus-python libraries for python3
-This library is used to track the connection-status of a BT-speaker.
+This library is used to track the connection-status of a BT-speaker and start/stop the squeezelite service.

 ```bash
 sudo pip3 install dbus-python
 ```

-if the installation of dbus-python fails in case of missing DBUS-1 then you have to install another library and try again
+if the installation of dbus-python fails in case of missing DBUS-1, then you have to install the following library and try again

 ```bash
 sudo apt-get install libdbus-glib-1-dev